• Skip to primary navigation

 Slicing and preparing cajun sweet potato wedges.

-Cut your potatoes in half lengthwise, then slice each of those halves into about 4 wedges each.
-Add your wedges to a bowl, sprinkle with cajun seasoning and olive oil, then toss.
-Your potatoes are now ready for the oven!
+Slicing your potatoes - Cut each potato in half lengthwise, then slice each of those halves into about 4 wedges each.
+Add all of your wedges to a large bowl to be tossed in seasoning.

 Dipping a sweet potato wedge into a bowl of ranch dressing.

-What to serve with cajun sweet potato wedges
+What main dishes can I serve with sweet potato wedges?

 Sweet potato wedges on a white plate.